 Learn basic HTML formatting you can use to format content in your posts and pages …

-The world wide web, your website, your web pages and even your content are all built and powered by a language of code.
+The web, your web site, your pages and even your web content are all built and driven by code.

-It is inevitable, then, that sooner or later, you may need something done for your business online, for your web site, or in your web pages that will require having some coding skills.
+It is inevitable, then, that sooner or later, you will probably need something done for your business online, for your web site, or in your web content that will require having some knowledge of code.

-HTML is one of the main “code” languages used throughout the world wide web, websites, blog pages and also your web content.
+HTML is one of the main “code” languages used to power the web, websites, web pages and even web content.

-You don’t have to learn HTML in order to use WordPress.
-WordPress has unique features like “themes”, “plugins” and “widgets” that let you manage your website without having to touch code, and a powerful, built-in web editor that allows you to create and easily format content just by clicking on a few buttons.
+One of the main benefits of using a WordPress-powered website is that you don’t have to know HTML to create and format content for your pages.
+WordPress has unique features like “themes”, “plugins” and “widgets” that let you manage your website without having to touch code, and an easy-to-use, built-in visual editor that allows you to create and easily format content just by clicking on a few menu buttons.

-As you will learn below, it’s good to have a little knowledge of HTML when composing, changing or formatting content in WordPress.
-Knowing a little bit of HTML can also save you time and money.
+As you will learn below, it’s useful to have a little knowledge of HTML when writing, editing or formatting content in your WordPress website.
+Having a little knowledge of HTML can also save you time and money.

-You don’t have to learn HTML to use WordPress, but having some basic HTML knowledge can be a useful thing as a WordPress user!
+You don’t need to know HTML in order to use WordPress, but having a little HTML knowledge can be really useful as a WordPress user!

-A Practical Guide To Formatting Content Using HTML For WordPress Site Owners – Step-By-Step Tutorial
+A Practical Guide To HTML Formatting Tags – Tutorial

-- You would like to edit your existing content, insert a text link and an image into an area of your sidebar, or direct your visitors to a contact form, opt-in form, etc. If you understand basic HTML, you can do this really quickly without having to pay someone else to do this for you.
+- You would like to edit your existing content, add a text link and an image into a section of your sidebar, or direct your visitors to your contact page, newsletter subscription page, etc. If you know basic HTML, you can do this really easily and quickly without having to pay someone else to do this for you.

-- You outsource content work to a web copywriter and receive back files containing formatted text.
-Having some knowledge of HTML helps you better understand your content before you sign off on the work.
+- You outsource content work to a web copywriter and get back files containing formatted text.
+Having some basic knowledge of HTML can help you understand and review the quality of the work before you accept the work.

-- Someone creates your site’s content.
-You see a couple of basic text formatting errors, like a word that could have been made bold, or a hyperlink that has not been added to your text.
-Having a little knowledge of HTML will help you change and correct simple mistakes in your copy very quickly without needing to ask (or pay) a webmaster, a web designer, or someone else to do it for you.
+- Someone creates your articles or web pages.
+You spot a couple of mistakes in the text, like a word or phrase that should not have been made bold, or a hyperlink that points to an incorrect URL.
+Having a little knowledge of HTML can help you edit and correct simple things in your posts or pages very quickly without needing to go and ask (or pay) a webmaster, a web designer, or someone else to do it for you.

-You don’t need to become a code-loving web geek – just be familiar enough with basic HTML to be a “web-savvy” business owner!
+You don’t need to become a code-loving web geek – just have enough knowledge of basic HTML to be a “web-savvy” business owner!

 HTML is an acronym for HyperText Markup Language.
 According to Wikipedia’s definition of HTML …